Mid-last month, while in a meeting with colleagues, I heard a distinctive voice I recognised.

 Are you saying he's lying to us?
 Why would he do that?

-For the remainder of the meeting I struggled to take notes, while at the same time I was firing off my questions, listening to the answers and also attempting to scan a couple of my colleagues I was sure also heard the initial voice.
+For the remainder of the meeting I struggled to take notes, while firing off my questions to the Entity, listening to the answers and also scaning a couple of my colleagues I was sure also heard that initial voice.
 (I look back on this moment with amusement.
 Typical in these moments.
 Argue.
 Debate.
 Who else heard?)

-By the end of the meeting I was convinced Jarad honestly didn't know he was not going to see out the project.
+By the end of the meeting I was convinced Jarad honestly didn't know he would be unable to see out the project.

 Sometime over the next 24 hours, he heard from relatives overseas and he booked to fly home for family reasons.
 Within the next 48 hours, he'd put in for a few weeks off work.

 After deflecting her twice, on the third time I told her what I'd heard and what I knew to be true - he was not returning from overseas anytime soon.
 She sighed.
 Deeply.
-In that moment, I suspected part of her knew.
+In that moment, I suspected part of her already suspected.

 I said, 'there's nothing you can do based on what I've just told you.
 You'll need to wait until you hear from him directly, before you can take any action or make any decision.'

 A look of frustration and discomfort crossed her face as she nodded.
 For the first time I understood the discomfort someone else might feel to have the experience of knowing or understanding things before they happen and suspending action until other events, people or decisions manifest.

 We didn't wait long.
 Just over two weeks later he'd resigned.

-On the one hand this 'knowing' is an amazing privilege.
-It's also a tension.
+These moments of forth-telling and fore-telling always leave me conflicted.
 I've lost count of the times where the outcome or impact of a decision or an action has emerged early.
-While the 'knowing' is an amazing privilege, to speak up about it, has always been an invitation to be maligned, ignored or worse.
+While the 'knowing' is an amazing privilege, to speak up about it ahead of time, has always been an invitation to be maligned, ignored or worse.

 21 November 2017